Kansas City Workplace Injury Attorney Fighting for Maximum Compensation

 What if I was partially at fault for my workplace injury?

-Workers' compensation is a no-fault system, meaning you can receive benefits even if you were partially responsible for your injury.
-However, if you were intoxicated or violated safety rules, your benefits might be affected.
-We'll evaluate the specific circumstances of your case.
+Workers' compensation operates as a no-fault system, meaning you can receive benefits even if your own negligence partially contributed to the accident.
+However, benefits may be reduced or denied if you were intoxicated, engaged in horseplay, or intentionally violated known safety rules.
+We'll evaluate the specific circumstances of your case and advise you on how any comparative fault might affect your claim.

-What happens if I can't return to my old job due to my injury?
+What happens if I can't return to my previous job due to my injury?

-If your injury prevents you from returning to your previous work, you may be entitled to vocational rehabilitation benefits, retraining, or permanent disability compensation.
-We ensure you receive all benefits available for your situation and help you understand your long-term options.
+If your workplace injury prevents you from returning to your previous position, you may be entitled to vocational rehabilitation benefits, permanent disability compensation, or both.
+Missouri and Kansas both provide retraining assistance and job placement services for workers who cannot return to their previous employment.
+We ensure you receive all available benefits and help you understand your long-term options for career transition and financial security.

 Service Areas

-Kansas City workplace injury attorney Anthony Moreno consulting with injured worker about workers compensation claim
+Kansas City workplace injury attorney Anthony Moreno reviewing case files with injured worker client

 arrow